dylanzenner/backend_assessment/README.md

 # Steps for replication (local):
 - Clone the repo
 - Start the docker daemon
+- Open a terminal session in the project root directory
 - Run the following commands in order

   ```bash